INTERSECT

 CIRCLES@the University of Copenhagen brings together scholars from across the University of Copenhagen to advance innovative, interdisciplinary research.
 By bringing knowledge and methodologies from arts, humanities, social sciences, and design into dialogue, we stimulate cross-disciplinary and collaborative research ideas.

-CIRCLES@the University of Copenhagen is a collaboration across the Faculties of Humanities and Science, organized by Kristin Veel from the Department of Arts and Cultural Studies and Henriette Steiner from the Department of Geosciences and Natural Resource Management.
+CIRCLES@the University of Copenhagen is a collaboration across the Faculties of Humanities and Science, as part of the INTERSECT research hub, organized by Kristin Veel from the Department of Arts and Cultural Studies and Henriette Steiner from the Department of Geosciences and Natural Resource Management.

 • Access to a work station at The Department of Arts and Cultural Studies, University of Copenhagen